Chisomnwa/Traffic_Analysis_and_Prediction/README.md

 # Traffic_Analysis_and_Prediction

-This is an ongoing capstone project by Team Scipy.
+This is an ongoing capstone project by Team SciPy.
 This is our final Capstone Project in the Hamoye 2022 Summer Internship.

 # Introduction